joost-morsink/Identity/docs/overview.md

 ## Identity Providers {#idprov}
 An Identity Provider is an object that produces identity values for certain types.
-It is responsible for providing enough information for the context which it is used in.
+It is responsible for providing enough information for the context in which it is used.
 Part of an identity value is knowing where it came from, so we'll extend the minimal interface:

 ```csharp